matuzo/HTMHell/hell/adventcalendar/2024/23/index.md

   <p>However, the code is slightly harder to maintain</p>
 </div>

-These techniques work but there have some disadvantages: not only they're hard to maintain, they're also not very accessible, and their reliance on JavaScript makes them not the ideal candidate for a modern web application.
+These techniques work but there have some disadvantages: not only they're hard to maintain, they're also not accessible, and their reliance on JavaScript makes them not the ideal candidate for a modern web application.
 In summary, another case of [HTMLHell](https://www.htmhell.dev).